Understanding Durability in Circular Business Models (DURBUS)

 - Zita Ingen-Housz

-This project is associated with the lectureship Collaborative Innovation & Entrepreneurship, part of the Centre of Expertise for Economic Transformation (CET).
+This project is associated with research group Collaborative Innovation & Entrepreneurship, part of the Centre of Expertise for Economic Transformation (CET).

 This project is subsidized by Regieorgaan Sia.